blaise-ndizeye/viitly-backend/README.md

 ## Special Requirements for Requests

 Except `Hello` Query all other queries and mutations require authorization header and other header key for mutations which modifies the files like uploading and deleting files to prevent `Cross-Site-Request-Forgery(CSRF) attack`.</br>

-The following headers are required
+#### The following headers are required

 ```
 Authorization: Bearer ***token***

 Apollo-Require-Preflight: true
 ```

+> When you provide the Authorization header and still get the CSRF error immediately add the Apollo-Require-Preflight header.

 ## Object Types